enjoying spring, my favorite time of year, and what it will bring.

-these past 11+ months have been challenging and rewarding at the same time.
-But right now I would like to take a deep breath and connect with some new ideas and revisit a few old ones.
+the past 13 months have been challenging and rewarding at the same time.
+But right now I would like to take a deep breath and have this lovely day.

 I have been working in clay for more than 25 years.
 The work has evolved from purely utilitarian porcelain thrown on the wheel to handbuilt clay for the wall and table.
 Each stage of development has prepared me for the next.
 This exploration of color and surface treatment keeps me walking into my studio every day.